A package module

 τ ::= Bool | Int | Str | Path | List<τ> | Rec<…> | Setting<τ>

 Six base types.
 Records are structural (Rec<key1: τ1, key2: τ2, …>); equality is string-structural; List<*> unifies any List<τ>.
 There is no subtyping object.
-This isn't a simplification to revisit — the finite-tree decidability proof depends on it.
+The finite-tree decidability proof depends on it.
 (See concepts/eval-realise-seam for why.)

 The type checker (punix check) is a single syntax-directed pass over a finite named tree.
 It cannot diverge.
 Every error is located: